One ingredient and you can make it in your sleep!

-What is the Difference Between Dulce de Leche and Caramel?
+What is the Difference Between Caramel Sauce and Dulce de Leche?

 Not much I am going to say as far as the end result.
 But the process is very different.

 Both end up being sugars caramelized and cream.
-Note you can make caramel just as caramelized sugar and it will a harder, translucent sauce.
-Once you add cream to your stove top caramel the two end results are virtually the same.
+Note, if you can want the translucent caramel which is just caramelized sugar you will have to use the traditional stove top method.

-With Dulce de Leche you start with sweetened condensed milk (SCM) which is the equivalent of the sugar and cream in caramel.
+For this caramel sauce you start with sweetened condensed milk (SCM), which is the equivalent of the sugar and cream, in traditional caramel.
 By cooking it low and slow you end up with a consistent end product.
-Texture wise - it comes out of the can a perfect texture for spreading or mixing into a cheesecake for example.
+Texture wise - it comes out of the can a perfect thickness for spreading or mixing into a cheesecake for example.
 However you do have to whisk it up to a creamy state since it is the shape of the can when it comes out!
-If for some reason you wanted it thinner (but can't think of why off the top of my head) you could gently warm some cream and whisk it in.
+If for some reason you wanted it thinner (but can't think of why off the top of my head) you can gently warm some cream and whisk it in.

-I also find that Dulce de Leche is creamier and less sweet which is a bonus in my books!
+I also find this caramel is creamier and less sweet, which is a bonus in my books!

-There are 3 common techniques to make Dulce de Leche from sweetened condensed milk (SCM).
+There are 3 common techniques to make caramel from sweetened condensed milk (SCM).
 You can choose the one that suits you the best.

 The cooking ranges recommended make the difference between a light version or a darker stronger version.
 The longer you cook it the stronger it gets.